ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

 Release results
 ---------------

-After the tagged pipeline finished the new release generated with the git-chglog will be appended to the tag in the gitlab project, an example of the release notes can be seen `here <https://gitlab.com/ska-telescope/templates/ska-raw-skeleton/-/releases/0.0.1>`_.
+After the tagged pipeline finishes, the new release generated with the git-chglog will be appended to the tag in the gitlab project, an example of the release notes can be seen `here <https://gitlab.com/ska-telescope/templates/ska-raw-skeleton/-/releases/0.0.1>`_.
 And the Jira ticket (preferable one created on the `Release Management <https://jira.skatelescope.org/projects/REL/summary>`_ Jira Project) that is present on the commit message that triggered the tag pipeline will be updated with links to the gitlab release page.

 Deploying Artefacts
 ===================